Transfigurations: Plot

 The Enterprise discovers a crashed escape pod in an unexplored star system.
-Investigating, they find there is one critically injured passenger in the pod, and the crew brings him aboard the ship.
-Dr. Crusher determines the survivor will live due to the stranger's own amazing recuperative powers.
-Crusher also notes that the survivor's cells are mutating in some way.
+The crew find one critically injured passenger and bring him aboard the ship.
+Dr. Crusher determines the survivor will live due to his amazing recuperative powers, and notes that his cells are mutating.

-A couple of days later the stranger finally awakens, but has no memory of his life or identity.
-The crew decides to call him "John Doe".
-Some time passes and John has recovered physically, but still has amnesia.
-In addition, from time to time he suffers from severe pain which is somehow tied to his ongoing mutation.
+When the stranger awakens, he has no memory of his identity; Crusher nicknames him "John Doe".
+As weeks pass, John recovers physically, but occasionally suffers from severe pain which is somehow tied to his ongoing mutation.
 He also begins emitting strange, bright energy bursts.
-John soon learns that he is able to use this energy to heal injuries, as witnessed by Crusher when he aids an injured O'Brien in her Sickbay.
+John soon discovers that he can use this energy to heal injuries.

-In the meantime, Geordi La Forge has determined the pod the Enterprise discovered was a kind of storage device.
-Geordi is also able to interpret a star chart and find the location of John's home planet.
-However, John's memory has begun to return, and he senses that he must not go back to his home planet yet.
-A day or so later, a vessel intercepts the Enterprise, and John declares he has to leave.
-He tries to steal a shuttle and an energy burst accidentally knocks Lieutenant Worf from a walkway, resulting in a fatal fall to the floor below due to a broken neck.
-John then uses his healing powers to revive Worf and heal his injuries.
+In the meantime, Geordi La Forge investigates a device recovered from John's vessel and determines the location of John's home planet.
+However, John's memory has begun to return, and he senses that he must not return yet.
+Soon, a vessel approaches the Enterprise, and John declares he must leave.
+He tries to steal a shuttlecraft, and accidentally knocks Lieutenant Worf from a walkway with an energy burst, killing him.
+John uses his healing powers to revive Worf.
 Prevented from escaping, John explains that he wanted to leave as he is becoming a danger to himself and the crew.